martinpeck/martinpeck.github.io/_posts/2018-07-04-iterm2-goodness.markdown

 This alert isn't very descriptive, but it's enough to wake me up from my slumber and get my attention.

+One nice aspect of this feature is that you can set up an alert *after* you've run the command.
+So, if you were expecting something to complete quickly, but it's taking forever, hit **⌥⌘A**, go look at cat gifs, and wait for the alert.

 HTH!

 [iterm2]: https://www.iterm2.com/